Call Us

 • Developmental stages – autism signs can change as people transition from childhood into adolescence and adulthood.
 For example, social differences may become more obvious as people navigate the complex social dynamics of adolescence, or the social hierarchy of a workplace

 • Individual neurodiversity – every autistic person has a unique neurological make-up, which influences the characteristics they display.
-This neurodiversity contributes to the wide range of abilities and challenges that can be seen in people on the autism spectrum
+This neurodiversity contributes to the wide range of neurodivergent traits, abilities and challenges that can be seen in people on the autism spectrum

 • Environmental influences – changes to an autistic person’s environment, such as changing schools or moving house, can impact their behaviour.
 Stressful or unfamiliar situations can make certain autism traits worse or more pronounced, while supportive environments can help autistic people to thrive